AdamVig/gh-pr-body-commits/CONTRIBUTING.md

 gh extension install .
 ```

-From now on, `gh watch` will run the code in your local clone of the repository.
+From now on, `gh pr-body-commits` will run the code in your local clone of the repository.

 To revert back to the published version, run:
 ```shell